 Theodora

-In Handel’s work, the line between opera and oratorio is blurred.
-Theodora is proof of this: its English libretto, written by Thomas Morell, and its Christian subject matter offers no distraction from its theatrical power.
-In 1749, Handel delivered one of his last oratorios, even though he had abandoned opera eight years earlier.
-The eloquence of his musical inspiration and the poignant emotion of its double tragic ending—the work leads to the death of Theodora and her lover, the converted Roman officer Didymus—make each concert a mental representation of passion, whether romantic or mystical.
-Alongside countertenor Hugh Cutting (Didymus) and mezzo-soprano Avery Amereau (Irene), Lea Desandre is reunited with her collaborators, the Jupiter Ensemble and its artistic director Thomas Dunford.
+With Handel, the line between opera and oratorio is a fine one.
+Theodora attests to this: its English libretto by Thomas Morell and its Christian theme in no way diminish its theatrical power.
+In 1749, Handel composed one of his final oratorios, having already turned away from opera eight years earlier.
+The eloquence of his musical inspiration and the moving intensity of its double tragic ending — as both Theodora and her lover, the converted Roman officer Didymus, meet their deaths — make every performance a dramatic exegesis on romantic and spiritual passion.

 Artistic Director Thomas Dunford